Skip to main content

 If you are interested in learning more about Marketplace Validation Process, and/or would like to provide suggestions or ideas to help shape the future of the Marketplace, please contact our team at GrantsQSMO@hhs.gov.

-As a result of the Grants QSMO’s ongoing assessments of Federal awarding agencies' grants technology needs, the Grants QSMO released a Request for Information (RFI) in March 2022 to gain a better understanding of the commercial grants IT solution ecosystem, as well as learn from industry on how best to operationalize a commercial side of the Grants QSMO Marketplace in the future.
-A government-wide team of over 20 reviewers from across 10 federal agencies reviewed the RFI responses from 62 respondents and participated in a Market Research Week hosted by the Grants QSMO, during which one-on-one sessions were held with specified vendors with existing end-to-end solution offerings.
+The Grants QSMO is committed to being responsive to federal awarding agencies’ grant technology needs through ongoing assessments.
+Consequently, the Grants QSMO released a Request for Information (RFI) in March 2023 to gain a better understanding of the commercial grants IT solution ecosystem and learn industry best standards on how to operationalize a commercial side of the Grants QSMO Marketplace.
+A government-wide team of over 19 reviewers across 13 federal agencies reviewed the RFI responses from 60 respondents and participated in one-on-one sessions with 14 specified vendors with existing end-to-end solution offerings.

 Please contact us at GrantsQSMO@hhs.gov with any questions or feedback.